 Information about vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained on the Centers for Disease Control (CDC) website and prevention hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).

 The American Citizens Service Unit compiled a list of doctors and hospitals in Tajikistan (PDF 35 KB) who are willing to treat foreigners in need of medical attention while in Tajikistan.
 The list should in no way be construed as a recommendation.
 The choice of a doctor is a personal matter; the Embassy has no way to verify the professional standing or competence of the physicians on the list and is not in a position to make specific recommendations.
 The Embassy assumes no responsibility for the professional ability of the doctors listed.
 The list is provided for informational purposes only.

 Consular personnel, at your request, can assist in locating medical services and informing family or friends of your medical situation.
 If necessary, we can also assist in the transfer of funds from the United States.
 (Note, however, that payment of hospital and all expenses is the responsibility of the traveler.)

 Please be advised that, should medical evacuation be necessary, the cost from Tajikistan to the United States could exceed $50,000 and all costs will be borne by the American Citizen.
 Therefore, international medical evacuation insurance is strongly advised.

 Travelers can check the latest health advisories, immunization recommendations or requirements, and information for Tajikistan on the CDC website.

-- List of Doctors in Tajikistan (PDF 337 KB)
+- List of Doctors in Tajikistan (WORD 36 KB)